-- Where shared equipment is necessary for an activity appropriate hygiene measures must be put in place to ensure the equipment is thoroughly cleaned before, during and after use.
+- Where shared equipment is necessary for an activity appropriate hygiene measures must be put in place before, during and after use.

 - Where balls are used in sports areas, courts and pitches a risk assessment should be undertaken to ensure measures are put in place to minimise uncovered body contact.
 Appropriate hygiene protocols should be undertaken including hand hygiene and regular cleaning of balls before, during and after exercise.

 Bookings and Payment

 - Encourage people to make bookings online where possible.
 However, be aware that a proportion of disabled people, people from low income households and older adults do not have access to the internet.
 Ensure you have alternative measures in place.
 For example, telephone bookings.